shuzhao-li-lab/asari/README.md

 Algorithms
 ==========

+- Chromatogram construction is based on m/z values via flexible bins and frequency counts (in lieu histograms).
+- Peak dection based on local maxima and prominence.
-Align (correspondence) peaks of high selectivity in both measured data and in reference database via formula mass.
+- Align (correspondence) peaks of high selectivity in both measured data and in reference database via formula mass.
+- Use information on observed features and epdTrees in the first few samples to guide data extraction and assembly in the remaining data.

 Each sample is checked for mass accuracy.
 Mass calibration is done if systematic shift > 5 pm.

-RT calibration is performed based on limited number of selected high quality peaks.
-A sample is dropped if too few such peaks are found.

 Because peak detection uses lenient default parameters (high quality peaks used to guide major steps), weak signal reovery is not implemented nor desired.
 The missing peaks are considered under limit of detection.